joshuaballoch/joshuaballoch.github.io/_posts/2018-02-28-testing-lambda-functions.md

     move_object_to_processed(s3_client, bucket, key)
 ```

 Tada!
 We've now built our first set of functionality out with TDD.
+When we run our tests now, they're passing - and no calls are made to AWS.
+That's because `moto` is a stateful mock - it's letting us make `boto` calls as we normally would, but it has removed any live calls to AWS.
+Additionally, it builds up state as you would normally expect with AWS - create a bucket, upload a file... from the perspective of subsequent `boto` calls in the test environment, these resources are actually there.

 Let's get it deployed before moving on to adding DynamoDB into the function.

 ## Our First Deploy